 We couldn’t drink, smoke, or take drugs.
 This was easy for me, but unlikely so for all.
 There was a screening process whereby you had the chance to disclose any addiction, presumably the course organisers judging from that whether it was safe for you to join and get benefit from the meditation.
 But this was a confused point, as Goenka later directly claimed in discourse on day six that Vipassanā could ‘cure’ many mental illnesses and all addicitons.
 Um??????
 Pardon moi??????
 But I get ahead of myself.
 This precept also seemed to include pain killers and other sedatives.

 After this the manager asked us to pledge a promise to stay the full eleven days.
 To leave earlier would mean we made things ‘very difficult’ for ourselves on the outside.
-He’d been watching a lot of Sopranos maybe, I dunno.
-We were dismissed, and after a while we were called to the meditation hall for the first time.
+We were dismissed, and after a while were called to the meditation hall for the first time.

 A raised chair was fixed in the middle of the front wall - this is where Colin would sit.
-Cause we’re all equal - except Colin’s more equal than us.
+Because we’re all equal - but Colin’s more equal than us.
 The TVs were used to play pre-recorded lessons from Goenka, complemented with audio recordings for various sessions.
 We sat on designated seats.
-I didn’t get a special seat in the end, and I never asked why.
+I didn’t get a special space in the end, and I never asked why.
 I just stuck the dodgy leg out ahead of me and hoped the surrounding students didn’t mind my elongated foot within their peripheral vision.
-Toes crossed, mate.

 The first tape started playing, and an introduction splashed on the screen.
 I made note that the video was recorded in the same year I was born.
 Yikes.

 Goenka went over the precepts, as we’d all done quite a lot by now.
 When he was done, we meditated for a short while, concentrating on our in-breath and out-breath, focusing on the triangular region made up of the nose, and the surface just below it and above the upper lip.
 That went well enough.
 When it was over, we shuffled back to our chalets.
 I hung back near my suitcase to try and indicate to my roommate that she could shower first.
-Awkward until my dying breath.
-She took the hint, and I showered after.
+After a few mistaken, half-raised gestures, she took the hint, and I showered after.
 I lay awake in bed for hours, bracing.
 Below me, I heard a deep sigh.

 DAYS ONE & TWO